hitoshi-watase/sercrod/docs/reference/directives/else.md

    - The first branch whose condition is true becomes the chosen branch.
    - If none of the conditions are true, the `else` branch is chosen (when present).

-The `*else` attribute itself never has its value evaluated; Nablla only checks whether it is present.
+The `*else` attribute itself never has its value evaluated; Sercrod only checks whether it is present.
 Any string given as its value is ignored and acts purely as documentation for humans.

-Once a branch is chosen, Nablla clones that element, strips `*if`, `*elseif`, `*else`, and `*let` / `n-let` from the clone, and renders that clone with the computed branch scope into the parent.
+Once a branch is chosen, Sercrod clones that element, strips `*if`, `*elseif`, `*else`, and `*let` / `n-let` from the clone, and renders that clone with the computed branch scope into the parent.
 Exactly one branch per chain is rendered.

 #### Basic example